markgill17/SpeechRecgognitionGame/DesignDocumentation.md

 ## A Speech Recognition Brain Training Game
 ### Introduction
 * Due to our original idea for the project (a Kinect boxing game) no longer being compatible with the hardware we are using, we decided to come up with a new idea.
 We spent some time trying to think of an idea that would work with speech gestures.
 We contemplated a number of games such as *Snake* or *Pong*.
-However we could find no way of making this games using speech commands that would be intuitive in the case of *Pong*, or fun in the case of *Snake*
+However we could find no way of making this games using speech commands that would be intuitive in the case of *Pong*, or fun in the case of *Snake*.
+For this reason we racked our brains in order to come up with an idea that would work better for speech gestures.
+We needed to think of an idea that would be based on speech and not just some game where the gameplay options are adapted into speech gestures.

 ### Project Overview